-So instead of visiting teaching I made my favorite dish in the world.
-As of today that is.
-Tomorrows favorite will be different, but today it is Pad Thai.
-And according to my Thai speaking brother in law it is pronounced, "Put Thai".
+Pad Thai is one of my all time favorite meals.
+According to my Thai speaking brother in law,this dish is pronounced, "Put Thai".
 I try to say it correctly every chance I get.
 I'm honing my foreign language skills.
-If you've ever been to a Thai restaurant this is one of the safest things on the menu.
+If you've ever been to a Thai restaurant this is one of my favorite and probably the safest things on the menu.
 As a first time Thai restaurant goer 18 years ago, this is the first thing I ever ordered.
 I remember it coming out with lots of limes, sugar, peanuts, and fish sauce so that you could doctor your dish up just the way you liked it.
 I remember thinking it was delicious, and I order it almost every time we eat Thai.
-That's the good thing about having 4 children.
+That's the good thing about having 5 children.
 At a Thai restaurant at least one of the dishes can be Pad Thai, as well as a number of other goodies.
 I've noticed as of late, that everything you need for Pad Thai can be purchased at any grocery store.
 They've got it all now a days.
-I hope you like it, and if you make it sometime soon, as you bless your food, pray I have this baby soon.
-I'm tired of looking like Humpty Dumpty.

 1 (12 ounce) package rice noodles